Behaviour Policy

 Sanctions

 It is for this reason that sanctions must be applied with fair warning, as close to the event as possible and with opportunity for success in the rest of the day.
-We also feel that once a sanction has been completed the discussion surrounding the behaviour is ‘finished’ and should not go home with the child unless otherwise agreed with the Parent/Carer or there has been a serious incident.
+We also feel that once a sanction has been completed the discussion surrounding the behaviour is ‘finished’ and should not go home with the pupil unless otherwise agreed with the parent/carer or there has been a serious incident.

 Sanctions will be most effective when: